 When it comes to ESPN, fans never shy away from voicing their opinions.
-Over the years, the network has transformed from a highlight machine to a debate-driven hub, and not everyone is thrilled with the shift.
-That became especially clear this week when First Take found itself in the spotlight yet again, not because of the usual on-set arguments, but because Stephen A Smith took a step in a direction that many thought mirrored LeBron James’ most criticized move.
+Over the years, the network has transformed from a highlight machine to a debate-driven hub has been a source of continuous fan frustration.
+This was once again on display this week when First Take found itself in the spotlight for a segment featuring Stephen A. Smith’s daughter, Samantha.
+For many, it felt like Smith had taken a step in a direction that mirrored LeBron James’ most criticized move, sparking a firestorm of social media debate.

 Watch What’s Trending Now!

-And with that backdrop of constant reinvention and fan frustration, Stephen A Smith’s latest move sparked a firestorm.
 The ESPN star brought his teenage daughter, Samantha, onto The Stephen A. Smith Show and even allowed her to step onto First Take, where she roasted him in front of millions.
-On paper, it sounds harmless and even fun, but given Smith’s history of hammering LeBron James over nepotism, the timing couldn’t have been more awkward.
+On paper, it sounds harmless and even fun, but given Smith’s history of hammering LeBron over nepotism, the timing couldn’t have been more awkward.

 ADVERTISEMENT